pyrmont/argy-bargy/api.md

   considered to fail parsing and a usage error message is printed instead.
   Instead of a function, a keyword can be provided and Argy-Bargy's converter will be used instead.
 The valid keywords are `:string` and `:integer`.
-* `:rest?` - Whether this rule should capture all unassigned parameters.
-Only one parameter rule can have `:rest?` set to `true`.
+* `:splat?` - Whether this rule should capture all unassigned parameters.
+Only one parameter rule can have `:splat?` set to `true`.

 ### Info